-Associate Professor Anna Sullivan is Director of the Research in Education and Social Inclusion Concentration (RESI) at the University of South Australia.
+Associate Professor Anna Sullivan is Director of the Centre for Research in Education and Social Inclusion (CRESI) at the University of South Australia.

 Anna began her studies in teaching and on completion embarked on a career in the United Kingdom before returning to Australia to teach at schools in rural South Australia, Adelaide and Sydney.

 During this period Anna keenly observed the differences in education systems and cultures across different locations.
 Despite these differences she saw how similar children were - all with different backgrounds and interests but fundamentally all wanting to feel engaged and connected.
 These observations formed the start of Anna’s passion for social sciences that saw her career shift towards academia, focusing around building greater understanding of education issues relating to inclusion and exclusion.

 Since completing her PhD in 2002, Anna’s academic career grew as she navigated motherhood.
 During this time Anna moved institutions and was required to continually re-established herself as a researcher.
 Through these significant career interruptions Anna forged a successful academic career and built an international reputation.

 Anna’s sheer determination and skill of working collaboratively also saw her successfully secure two ARC Grants, one as lead investigator, at a time when she was not officially employed – a significant achievement in the competitive grant environment.